FGM and forced marriage: declaration on progress

 Published: 22 July 2015

-From: Home Office Department for Communities and Local Government Department for Education Department for International Development Department of Health Ministry of Justice Government Equalities Office The Rt Hon Karen Bradley Caroline Dinenage Jane Ellison The Rt Hon Justine Greening Edward Timpson Baroness Williams of Trafford
+From: Home Office Department for Communities and Local Government Department for Education Department for International Development Department of Health Ministry of Justice Government Equalities Office The Rt Hon Karen Bradley MP Caroline Dinenage MP Jane Ellison The Rt Hon Justine Greening MP Edward Timpson Baroness Williams of Trafford